MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v18.md

 <!-- this i think only required coming from 16 and earlier, ahh maybe not -->

 The Dynamics Online Connect add-in was been deprecated in version 17.
 As a result, it has been removed from the DVD and is no longer installed as part of the [!INCLUDE[server](../developer/includes/server.md)].
-However, when doing a technical upgrade, it is still required for the old System Application.
-To meet this requirement, copy the **Add-ins\Connect** folder of the version 17 server installation to the **Add-ins** folder of the version 18 server installation.
+However, the add-in may still be required byfor the old System Application.
+If your current requirement, copy the **Add-ins\Connect** folder of the version 17 server installation to the **Add-ins** folder of the version 18 server installation.

 ## Task 4: Convert the version 17.0 application database